Call for Abstracts

 - Virtual access

 Abstract submissions will be evaluated based on the following criteria:

 - Quality: Abstract is easy to comprehend and concise.
-The proposed presentation or session will advance thought leadership or research methods on the topic.
-The proposed session topic will contribute to an understanding of transportation innovations or emerging industry trends, or state-of-the-art practices in transportation equity.
+The proposed presentation or session advances thinking or research methods on a topic.
+The proposed session topic contributes to an understanding of transportation innovations or emerging industry trends, or state-of-the-art practices relevant to transportation equity and mobility justice.

 - Novelty: Research is novel and innovative.
 It takes the field in a new direction and/or looks at existing problems from different perspectives.

 - Relevance: This particular subject/issue is important today or is just on the horizon.
 It will further the dialogue or thinking.
 It is timely and relevant to the symposium topics and attendees.

 Submittal Requirements: Papers, Presentations, Panel Sessions, Non-traditional

 The file should be titled with the author's last name, followed by title of paper (e.g. ANDERSON_Transportation_Equity.pdf) and submitted online.
 Each submittal will contain the following information:

 - Faculty advisor and affiliation, if a student

 - Four or more keywords describing topic